Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Scalings

 By construction, the $G (\bar{G})$ term is suppressed relative to the $K (\bar{K})$ term here.
 We will therefore refer to the scalar polarized gluons ($K$ or $\bar K$ terms) as ``$K$-gluons'' and to the non-scalar polarized gluons ($G$ or $\bar G$ terms) as ``$G$-gluons''.
-We stress that the relative suppression of $G$-gluons with respect to $K$-gluons is not true in general if they are trapped in the Glauber region.
+We stress that the relative suppression of $G$-gluons with respect to $K$-gluons is not true in general if they are trapped in the Glauber region, as discussed in \SEC\ref{sec:WIs}.

-In \FIG\ref{fig:reduced-diagrams}, we present a catalog of all relevant superficially leading and super-leading regions of the process in \EQ\eqref{eq:process-def}. ``Superficially'' means that the scaling obtained from \EQ\eqref{eq:pc-formula} might still be corrected to be much smaller due to cancellations when summing over all graphs.
+In \FIG\ref{fig:reduced-diagrams}, we present a catalog of all relevant superficially leading and super-leading regions of the process in \EQ\eqref{eq:process-def}, in the spirit of the Coleman-Norton picture. ``Superficially'' means that the scaling obtained from the Libby-Sterman power counting in \EQ\eqref{eq:pc-formula} might still be corrected to be suppressed by powers of $\lambda$, due to cancellations when summing over all graphs.
 These possible cancellations, due to Ward identities (WIs), are a fundamental ingredient for factorization proofs in QCD.
 We discuss each of the reduced graphs in \FIG\ref{fig:reduced-diagrams}.